encord-team/encord-active/src/encord_active/db/migrations/README.md

-Then generate new version file, this will attempt to generate a new migration automatically from the schema defined in src/db/models.py - it is normally correct but for the migration to work correctly on all database types we want to support, please test against both sqlite and postgresql instances:
+Then generate new version file, this will attempt to generate a new migration automatically from the schema defined in src/db/models.py - it is normally correct but for the migration to work correctly on all database types we want to suppor.

 > alembic revision —autogenerate -m "{migration_identifier}”